github/site-policy/Policies/github-terms-of-service.md

 </details>

-&dagger; If you have a dispute with one or more Users, you agree to release GitHub from any and all claims, demands and damages (actual and consequential) of every kind and nature, known and unknown, arising out of or in any way connected with such disputes.
+&dagger; If you have a dispute with one or more Users, you agree to release GitHub from any and all claims, demands and damages <sup>*(actual and consequential)*</sup> of every kind and nature, known and unknown, arising out of or in any way connected with such disputes.

 &dagger; You agree to indemnify us, defend us, and hold us harmless from and against any and all claims, liabilities, and expenses, including attorneys’ fees, arising out of your use of the Website and the Service, including but not limited to your violation of this Agreement, provided that GitHub (1) promptly gives you written notice of the claim, demand, suit or proceeding; (2) gives you sole control of the defense and settlement of the claim, demand, suit or proceeding (provided that you may not settle any claim, demand, suit or proceeding unless the settlement unconditionally releases GitHub of all liability); and (3) provides to you all reasonable assistance, at your expense.